-- Third parties may submit complaints concerning Google's compliance with this Final Judgment to the Plaintiffs, the TC, or the Compliance Officer. - 2.
-Third parties, the TC, or Plaintiffs in their discretion may submit to the Compliance Officer any complaints concerning Google's compliance with this Final Judgment.
+Third parties may submit complaints concerning Google's compliance with this Final Judgment to the Plaintiffs, the TC, or the Compliance Officer.

+- 2. Third parties, the TC, or Plaintiffs in their discretion may submit to the Compliance Officer any complaints concerning Google's compliance with this Final Judgment.
 Without in any way limiting their authority to take any other action to enforce this Final Judgment, the Plaintiffs may submit complaints to the Compliance Officer whenever doing so would be consistent with the public interest. - a) To facilitate the communication of complaints and inquiries by parties, the Compliance Officer must place on Google's website, in a manner acceptable to the Plaintiffs, the procedures for submitting complaints.
-To encourage whenever possible the informal resolution of complaints and inquiries, the website must provide a mechanism for communicating complaints and inquiries to the Compliance Officer. - b) Google has thirty (30) days after receiving a complaint to attempt to resolve or to reject it. - c) Within thirty (30) days of receiving a complaint, the Compliance complaint and its disposition.
-The TC may then propose to the
+To encourage whenever possible the informal resolution of complaints and inquiries, the website must provide a mechanism for communicating complaints and inquiries to the Compliance Officer. - b) Google has thirty (30) days after receiving a complaint to attempt to resolve or to reject it. - Officer must advise the TC of and the Plaintiffs of the nature of the complaint and its disposition.
+The TC may then takepropose to the Plaintiffs further actions consistent with this Final Judgment, including consulting with Plaintiffs regarding the complaint. - 3.
+The Compliance Officer, third parties, or the Plaintiffs in their discretion may submit to the TC any complaints concerning Google's compliance with this Final Judgment.